Staged & Stay Vacation Rental Staging Tips

 Forget to Stage

-Most Palm Springs hosts focus on the big stuff.
-It's the small, overlooked details that make a guest tap "Book Now" — or quietly scroll past your listing.
+The small overlooked details make a guest tap "Book Now" — or quietly scroll past your listing.

 You've cleaned the pool.
 You've fluffed the pillows.
-You've even placed a little welcome card on the kitchen counter.
-But before your photographer arrives — or before you shoot your own listing photos — there's a checklist of things that almost every host misses.
+But before your photographer arrives there's a checklist of things almost every host misses.

-These aren't huge renovations.
-They're five easy, inexpensive things that make your photos look more intentional, your space feel more inviting, and your listing perform better.
-Let's walk through them together.
+Five easy things that make your photos look more intentional and your listing perform better.

 1